-In addition, we received from the independent registered public accounting firm a letter containing the written disclosures required by applicable requirements of the Public Company Accounting Oversight Board ethics and independence rule, Rule 3526, Communication with Audit Committees Concerning Independence, and discussed the disclosures with them, as well as other matters relevant to their independence from management and our company.
-In evaluating the independence of our auditors, we noted that they provided no services to our company beyond their audit and review of our consolidated financial statements.
-We also considered the amount of fees they received for audit services.
+We discussed with the independent registered public accounting firm the audit and non-audit services they provided to the company and other matters impacting their independence from management and we received from the independent registered public accounting firm the written disclosures required by applicable requirements of the Public Company Accounting Oversight Board ethics and independence rule, Rule 3526, Communication with Audit Committees Concerning Independence, and discussed the disclosures with them.
+We also considered the amount of fees they received for audit services and non-audit services.

-Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Audit Committee charter, we recommended to the Board of Directors that our company's audited consolidated financial statements for 2009 be included in our company's annual report on Form 10-K.
+Based on our review and these meetings, discussions and reports, and subject to the limitations on our role and responsibilities referred to above and in the Audit Committee charter, we recommended to the Board of Directors that our company's audited consolidated financial statements for 2012 be included in our company's annual report on Form 10-K.